temporalio/documentation/docs/cli/cmd-options.md

 ## env

-Name of the environment to read environmental variables from. (default: default)
+Name of the environment to read environmental variables from.

 ## event-id